UrbanInstitute/pyspark-tutorials/README.md

 # pyspark-tutorials
-Code snippets and tutorials for working with social science data in PySpark
+Code snippets and tutorials for working with social science data in PySpark.
+Note that each .ipynb file can be downloaded and the code blocks executed or experimented with directly using a Jupyter (formerly IPython) notebook, or each one can be displayed in your browser as markdown text just by clicking on it.

 1. If you're new to Python entirely, consider trying an intro tutorial first.
 Python is a language that stresses readability of code, so it won't be too